-Our recent Christmas vacation in New Zealand bought back memories of Garry’s first McGregor family Christmas in 2003.
-We broke up our family time with several excursions in a rented camper van.
-This included an overnight trip to Rotorua, followed by a quick three-night circuit through Northland before returning the van to Auckland Airport.
-The trip up north allowed me to finally complete my childhood dream of visiting Cape Reinga.
+We hired a camper van, in part, to provide Garry and me with accommodation at my parent’s holiday home.
+Understandably, beds were in short supply given the number of family members coming into town.
+It also let us schedule several excursions including an overnight trip to Rotorua, and a quick three-night circuit through Northland, before returning the van to Auckland Airport.
+The trip up north was particularly special.
+It allowed me to finally complete my childhood dream of visiting Cape Reinga.

 We spent almost a week with the family.
 Along with the classic Christmas Day festivities with my family, we also enjoyed a day trip to White Island, the Bay of Plenty's active volcanic island.
 Perhaps the most enjoyable family moment was on Christmas Eve.
 After the children had gone to bed Garry, Hamish and I spent an hour making sandy reindeer footprints in the yard with a cardboard stencil.

 Our first Kiwi adventure together had a slightly rocky start.
-When we went to collect our camper van, I discovered we'd been allocated a manual stick shift vehicle.
-It had never occurred to me to explicitly request an automatic.
+When we collected our camper van at the airport, I discovered we'd been allocated a manual stick shift vehicle.
+It never occurred to me to explicitly request an automatic.

 Garry confessed he’d never learned to drive a manual car.
 As a result, any plans we had to share the driving were abandoned and I was duly appointed our designated driver.
 This wasn’t an issue for most of our vacation.
 Although, I still have terrifying memories of the traffic jam we encountered on our penultimate day in New Zealand.
 I spent at least half an hour riding the van’s clutch, fearing the worst, as we crawled for kilometres up Johnston’s Hill near Warkworth.